Moving MemInfo from the desktop to the Internet

 Preparing to upgrade your MemInfo to put it on the Internet:

 [step 1] Send us copy of your MemInfo database.

-You will do this twice.
+You might need to do this twice.
 The first time will let us set up your online account.
 While we are doing that, you would keep using your desktop MemInfo program, updating your data, etc. Once everything is set up and you are ready to make final switch-over from the PC version to the Web version, you will send us the latest copy of your data.
 (If we set it up quickly, a second upload might not be needed.)

 Create the copy by choosing: File | Setup | Backup the Data

 It will create a file named BackMI.zip.
 Change the file name to include your church’s city, for example “BackMI_Indianapolis.zip”, so that we know whose data we are receiving.

 You may continue using your desktop MemInfo.
 You’ll send a fresh copy after you’ve tested out the whole system to see that all works ok.

 To send your database file to Support, upload it through this website:

 NOTE: You do NOT need to create an account with PCloud.
 You can ignore the screen that comes up after your data has been sent.

 [step 2] Email the following information to Support-at-MemInfo.com: